Up to 50% Off on Select Hurtigruten Expedition Cruises: Antarctica, Alaska, Galapagos, Iceland, and Norway

 Jul 01, 2021, 06:00 ET

-Numerous bucket list destinations on sale during the Canada Day flash sale

-SEATTLE, July 1, 2021 /PRNewswire/ -- Hurtigruten Expeditions, the world leader in exploration travel, is offering almost all its 2021-22 itineraries at an incredible discount of up to 50% off from July 1 to July 8 as part of its annual Canada Day sale.
+SEATTLE, July 1, 2021 /PRNewswire/ -- Hurtigruten Expeditions, the world leader in exploration travel, is offering almost all its 2021-22 itineraries at an incredible discount of up to 50% off from July 1 to July 8 as part of its annual July Fourth sale.

 Other itineraries that can be booked for up to 50% off include two transatlantic holistic wellness crossings from Buenos Aires to either Cape Verde or Lisbon; an 18-day cruise from Valparaiso in Chile, up the South American west coast and taking in some of the highlights in Peru, Ecuador, Panama, and Costa Rica; an eight-day journey from San Diego to Vancouver; and several 15-day cruises from Dover in the United Kingdom up along one of the world's most beautiful coastlines along Norway up to the North Cape above the Arctic Circle during the peak of the Northern Lights season.